Wi-Fi Protected Access

 Wi-Fi Protected Access (WPA), Wi-Fi Protected Access 2 (WPA2), and Wi-Fi Protected Access 3 (WPA3) are the three security certification programs developed after 2000 by the Wi-Fi Alliance to secure wireless computer networks.
 The Alliance defined these in response to serious weaknesses researchers had found in the previous system, Wired Equivalent Privacy (WEP).

 WPA (sometimes referred to as the TKIP standard) became available in 2003.
 The Wi-Fi Alliance intended it as an intermediate measure in anticipation of the availability of the more secure and complex WPA2, which became available in 2004 and is a common shorthand for the full IEEE 802.11i (or IEEE 802.11i-2004) standard.

 In January 2018, the Wi-Fi Alliance announced the release of WPA3, which has several security improvements over WPA2.

 As of 2023, most computers that connect to a wireless network have support for using WPA, WPA2, or WPA3.
-All versions thereof, at least as implemented through May, 2021, are vulnerable to compromise.

 Versions

 WEP

 WEP (Wired Equivalent Privacy) is an early encryption protocol for wireless networks, designed to secure WLAN connections.
 It supports 64-bit and 128-bit keys, combining user-configurable and factory-set bits.
 WEP uses the RC4 algorithm for encrypting data, creating a unique key for each packet by combining a new Initialization Vector (IV) with a shared key (it has 40 bits of vectored key and 24 bits of random numbers).
 Decryption involves reversing this process, using the IV and the shared key to generate a key stream and decrypt the payload.
-Despite its initial use, WEP's significant vulnerabilities led to the adoption of more secure protocols.
+WEP was once widely used, but its significant vulnerabilities led to the adoption of more secure protocols.